BRIGHT FUTURES

 Bright Futures has a responsibility to ensure safe recruitment and employment practices.

-New and existing staff who frequently or intensively works with children in training supervision, care, and advice must be checked through the DBS.
+New and existing staff who frequently or intensively work with children in training supervision, care, and advice must be checked through the DBS.
 This information will then be kept securely.
 Relevant details will be kept on a Single Central Record that will be subject to annual checks and audits.

 Reporting Cases to the Disclosure and Barring Service (DBS)

-the DBS where there are grounds for believing, following an investigation, that an individual is unsuitable to work with children, young people or vulnerable adults, or may have committed misconduct.
+Bright Futures has a statutory duty to carry out reports, and provide relevant information to the DBS where there are grounds for believing, following an investigation, that an individual is unsuitable to work with children, young people or vulnerable adults, or may have committed misconduct.
 The responsibility for reporting cases to the DBS lies with the Designated Safeguarding Officer.

 Resignations